cmitsakopoulos/Paris-Saclay_Notes/Machine_Learning/Hierarchical_Cloustering.md

 * **Group average distance**: The **average** distance between the points within clusters hoping to be joined.
   * **Average link clustering**: Does not fail to **noise** or **outliers** within clusters, however is biassed in favour of **global clustering**.
 It is a compromise between **single and complete** links.
 * **Silhouette approach**: Estimating the **proximity** of objects within a cluster.

-## Spectral Clustering

-* **Convex cluster**: Basically, in a convex cluster, you can **draw a straight line from any point in the cluster to any other point in the cluster without leaving the cluster**.
-For example, a U-shaped cluster would not be convex because you could not draw a straight line from one end of the U to the other without leaving the cluster and crossing across empty space.

-## Eigenvalues and(/or) eigenvectors

-Eigenvectors are the vectors which following a linear transformation of the points within a matrix, **eigenvalues** shall remain the same;

-Given the picture of a vector space which you could equate to the fabric of time in space, a **linear transformation** would would change vector positions in an "**equal distribution**" of sorts.

-If we were to represent vectors within this vector space as points on a graph, which are connected to their x and y intercepts with a line, during a linear transformation **all of these lines** should remain parallel.

-Or in other words, in a linear transformation, when calculating the distances between vectors, **distance should remain the same before transformation occured**.

-**Eigenvectors** are those which despite a linear transformation **do not** "change their position" following transformation, like anchor points in the "fabric of time".

-## Laplacian Matrix

-Apply understanding

-## Rayleigh Theorem

-Apply understanding